 I’ve done batches of nice fresh refrigerator pickles in the past, so I figured I could do the same for the jalapenos, right?
 Take advantage of your own garden or get some from the farmers market and your jalapenos will just be bursting with flavor and have that fresh, crisp bite to them you just can’t get from the ones you buy.

 If you don’t have canning jars around… save some old pickle jars or something.
-I have an old gallon sized jar that came from a friend that works in a restaurant that I use that for doing larger batches that I’ll then split up and share with folks.
-But this recipe here, works great for filling a quart sized canning jar.
+I have an old gallon-sized jar that came from a friend that works in a restaurant that I use that for doing larger batches that I’ll then split up and share with folks.
+But this recipe here works great for filling a quart-sized canning jar.
 If you are NOT using an actual canning jar, be VERY careful.
 Pre-warm the jar by filling with some hot tap water and put the jar in a bowl or in the sink when adding the vinegar to minimize the risk of thermal shock breaking the glass.

 These will keep a lot of their color and a nice crisp crunch for about a month.
-They’ll still stay fresh and taste great for another month or more, but the longer you have them around, the more they are sitting in the liquid, the the softer they will get.
+They’ll still stay fresh and taste great for another month or more, but the longer you have them around, the more they are sitting in the liquid, the softer they will get.
 Mine rarely last more than a few weeks.
 If you don’t think you’ll use that much, feel free to do a half batch using a pint-sized jar instead.